Lung Cancer Symptoms

 Get Help for Lung Cancer Symptoms

-If you’re suffering from possible lung cancer symptoms, get professional cancer care as soon as possible.
+If you’re suffering from possible lung cancer symptoms, get medical care as soon as possible.
 By connecting with top doctors, you can access treatments to ease symptoms of lung cancer and possibly become a survivor.

 What are the first symptoms of lung cancer?

-If you’re suffering from these symptoms and smoke, used to smoke, or were exposed to cancer-causing substances like asbestos, see a doctor.
+If you’re suffering from potential early symptoms of lung cancer and smoke, used to smoke, or were exposed to cancer-causing substances like asbestos, see a doctor.

-Lung cancer shares many symptoms with pleural mesothelioma, a cancer that affects the lung lining first before spreading into the lungs.
-Common symptoms shared by both illnesses include shortness of breath, a lingering cough, and weight loss.
+Lung cancer shares many symptoms with pleural mesothelioma, a cancer that affects the lining of the lungs.
+Symptoms shared by both illnesses include shortness of breath, a lingering cough, and weight loss.

-However, mesothelioma can develop in other parts of the body, not just the lung lining.
-In these cases, patients may experience symptoms that aren’t similar to lung cancer symptoms, like abdominal swelling and constipation.
+However, mesothelioma can develop in other parts of the body besides the lung lining.
+Patients may experience symptoms that are very different from those of lung cancer, such as abdominal swelling and constipation.

 Lung Cancer Group was established by a team of caring advocates so those with lung cancer and other asbestos-related diseases can get the help they deserve.
 Our site provides the most accurate and up-to-date information about lung cancer, its link to asbestos, and financial compensation available to patients.
 Contact us to learn more and get assistance.